MiloMT/WebDev-Pathway-Assistant/README.md

 #### Language Model

-As with the categories table, the languages table is very straight forward, it contains an ID for a primary key and a name.
-There are no foreign keys contained within the languages table, however as mentioned above, the tools table makes use of the language ID as a foreign key link between the two tables in a one to many relationship.
+As with the categories model, the languages model is very straight forward, it contains an ID for a primary key and a name.
+There are no foreign keys contained within the languages model, however as mentioned above, the tools model makes use of the language ID as a foreign key link between the two models in a one to many relationship.

+Due to the back_populating in the language model, the language could have access to related tools, however the descision was made that this relationship wouldn't logically make sense and so wasn't included.

 ```python
 class Language(db.Model):